flojoy-ai/nodes/AI_ML/STABILITYAI/STABILITY_UPSCALING/example.md

-An app that uses StabilitAI to upscale an image.
+This app uses Stability AI REST API to upscale an image.